Medically reviewed by Drugs.com. Last updated on Nov 23, 2020.

-Fatal hypersensitivity reactions, including anaphylaxis, have occurred during and immediately after intravenous and intramuscular injection of AquaMEPHYTON.
+Fatal hypersensitivity reactions, including anaphylaxis, have occurred during and immediately after intravenous and intramuscular injection of Phytonadione.
 Reactions have occurred despite dilution to avoid rapid intravenous infusion and upon first dose.
 Avoid the intravenous and intramuscular routes of administration unless the subcutaneous route is not feasible and the serious risk is justified [see WARNINGS AND PRECAUTIONS (5.1)].

 INDICATIONS AND USAGE